 - Avoid sharing towels, wash cloths, razors or other personal care items.

 - Change clothes and shower with antibacterial soap after participating in sports or exercising.

 - Avoid tight-fitting clothes that trap sweat and bacteria.
 Wash clothes worn next to the skin in very hot water.

-- Avoid using oils on your skin, which can trap bacteria in your pores.
+- Avoid overuse of skin oils or make up, which can trap bacteria in your pores.

 - Avoid public hot tubs or spas and shower with antibacterial soap after using one.

 - Shave in the direction of hair growth with shaving gel or cream.
-Rinse well and use an antiseptic afterward, such as Sea Breeze.
+Frequently cleanse razor w/antiseptic cleansing agent and change razor blade after each shaving.

 - Avoid scratching the infected area.

 - Topical antibiotics (most commonly to treat Staphylococcal infection) may be required in some cases; oral antibiotics are necessary in only certain circumstances.